Mets fans react in the stands while they watch the...

 Few, if any, people outside the clubhouse truly expected the Mets to return to Flushing this season.
 Not only was a playoff spot far from guaranteed, as the final week wound through Atlanta and Milwaukee, but surviving the first round — with all three of those games at the higher seed’s ballpark — made this the Everest of uphill climbs.

-Mendoza sat in the same exact seat after the Mets won that last game at Citi Field and predicted they’d be back.
-Pete Alonso, a pending free agent, also had a sense that the win over the Phillies wouldn’t be his last home game wearing orange-and-blue.
+After the Mets won that last game at Citi Field, Mendoza predicted they’d be back.
+Pete Alonso, a pending free agent, also had a sense that the win over the Phillies wouldn’t be his last home game in orange-and-blue.
 At the time, such talk was easy to overlook.
-The Mets were essentially the best team in the majors, record-wise, for nearly four months (65-38) but the hurdles preventing a 2024 return to Seaver Way felt almost insurmountable.
+The Mets were essentially the best team in the majors, record-wise, for nearly four months (65-38), but the hurdles preventing a 2024 return to Seaver Way felt almost insurmountable.

-Don’t forget, the Mets also were faced with the very real possibility of having to do it without team MVP Francisco Lindor, whose back injury knocked him out of the starting lineup for eight games down the stretch.
-Lindor didn’t play at all during the final week at Citi Field, resigned to giving rehab updates that included a spinal-area injection, designed to numb his back, reducing the pain and swelling.
+Don’t forget, the Mets also were faced with having to do it without team MVP Francisco Lindor, whose back injury knocked him out of the starting lineup for eight games down the stretch.
+Lindor didn’t play at all during the final week at Citi Field, resigned to giving rehab updates that included a spinal-area injection designed to numb his back, reducing the pain and swelling.

 As for the aching back, Lindor considers that behind him now.
-He was among a handful of Mets to show up Monday at Citi, as Lindor still requires plenty of maintenance for the condition, but he sounded optimistic about his ability to perform this October.
+He was among a handful of Mets to show up Monday at Citi Field, as Lindor still requires plenty of maintenance for the condition, but he sounded optimistic about his ability to perform this October.

 “I feel stuff here and there,” Lindor said Monday.
 “But it’s much easier to bend, to move around and jump.
 I’m not as timid to do stuff.
 I feel free.
 I feel good.”

 Back then, the Flushing crowd seemed almost anxious rather than excited for the Mets’ first playoff appearance since dropping the do-or-die wild-card game, also at home, to the Giants in 2016.
-We can say with some certainty that Citi Field is going to be much more fired up for these Mets, a refuse-to-lose roster that only seemed to grow in confidence as the breath-taking wins piled up on the road.
+We can say with some certainty that Citi Field is going to be much more fired up for these Mets, a refuse-to-lose roster that grew in confidence as the breathtaking wins piled up on the road.

-“We've all been talking about what this place is going to be like,” said Sean Manaea, Tuesday’s Game 3 starter.
-“There's definitely a sense of rejuvenation.
-The road can be crazy but I'm looking forward to feeding off that energy.”
+“We’ve all been talking about what this place is going to be like,” said Sean Manaea, Tuesday’s starter.
+“There’s definitely a sense of rejuvenation.
+The road can be crazy, but I’m looking forward to feeding off that energy.”

 “It’s going to be awesome,” David Peterson said Monday.
 “I think it’s going to be off the hook.”